abukar10/MonteCarlo_QuasiMC_methods/README.md

-## Monte Carlo and Derivative Pricing (Python)
+## MonteCarlo and Quasi MonteCarlo methods for pricing Derivative Pricing (Python)

-This project translates several MATLAB Monte Carlo demos into Python, including RNGs, GBM simulations, vanilla options (crude and antithetic MC), importance sampling for a straddle, a stochastic-vol antithetic demo, Asian options with control variates, and QMC via Halton/Sobol.
+This project translates several MATLAB MonteCarlo based code into Python, including RNGs, GBM simulations, vanilla options (crude and antithetic MC), importance sampling for a straddle, a stochastic-vol antithetic demo, Asian options with control variates, and QMC via Halton/Sobol.

 ### Setup